Emergency Dentistry – St. Augustine, FL

 How to Handle Common Dental Emergencies

 First of all, stay calm; you need to stay in control of the situation so that you can protect your mouth and set up an appointment as soon as you can.
-Once you’ve been seen at our office, we can design a treatment plan depending on the nature of the issue (such as physical trauma or an infection).
-You should be ready to perform basic first aid before you can get to our office; below are tips to keep in mind during common emergencies.
+Once you’ve been seen at our dental office, we can design a treatment plan depending on the nature of the issue (such as physical trauma or an infection).
+You should be ready to perform basic first aid before you can get to our dental office; below are tips to keep in mind during common emergencies.

 Take an over-the-counter painkiller to deal with the pain and numb the area around the tooth with an ice pack.
 If you think a piece of food or plaque may be stuck in your teeth, try rinsing with warm water and flossing.
-Your tooth may have been infected, so be prepared when you visit our practice; we might recommend a root canal.
+Your tooth may have been infected, so be prepared when you visit our dental office; we might recommend a root canal.